 We get lots of enquiries about RAM speakers, particularly about the Dalesford, KEF, Isophon and Audax drive units used, so if you have any more information and are willing to share it, we’ll be very happy to put it on the site with an acknowledgement.

-Extensive model information and TDL history is on DiMarco's excellent TDL site (much better than the official TDL site).
-Another outstanding TDL site is the Cataloghi TDL Electronics.
+Model information and TDL history is here on Cataloghi TDL Electronics.
 There is some information including the ELAC/IMF/TDL driver datasheet available in the Falcon Archive here, and in the History section of the present TDL website here.

 SECOND-HAND HIFI - WHERE TO BUY AND SELL

-There is a huge amount of second-hand hifi equipment for sale on eBay but the principle of caveat emptor (buyer beware) is paramount.
+There is a huge amount of second-hand hifi equipment for sale on Hifi Shark and eBay but the principle of caveat emptor (buyer beware) is paramount.
+Most Forums now have a "for sale" section.
 Read the description properly, look at the seller’s feedback and ask questions if something isn’t clear.
-Don’t bid/buy if you’re not sure.
+Don’t bid/buy if you’re not sure, and don't be put off asking questions.
+If the seller doesn't reply or gives a vague answer, ask again.
 If it doesn’t sound right it’s probably not right, and instances of "molested" equipment seem to be increasing all the time.
-Selling on eBay/Paypal is not cheap now, and for mainly UK buyers/sellers, there are some alternatives run by enthusiasts which you should seriously consider.
+Selling on eBay/Paypal is expensive now, and for mainly UK buyers/sellers, there are some alternatives run by enthusiasts which you should seriously consider.
 Do follow the suggestions on email addresses to avoid spam.